Brookston Beer Bulletin

 hoerber

-Today is the birthday of John L. Hoerber (October 24, 1821-July 3, 1898).
-Hoerber was born in Germany, I believe, but founded the John L. Hoerber Brewery in 1858 of Chicago, Illinois, located at 186 Griswold Street.
-There was very little information I could find about him, not even a photo.
-But his brewery appears to have taken on a partner in 1864, and was renamed the Hoerber & Gastreich Brewery, but just one year later was the John L. Hoerber Brewery again.
+Today is the birthday of John L. Hoerber Jr. (February 5, 1848-April 1, 1927).
+His father, John L. Hoerber, founded the John L. Hoerber Brewery in 1858 of Chicago, Illinois, located at 186 Griswold Street.
+There was very little information I could find about him or his son, not even a photo.
+But their brewery appears to have taken on a partner in 1864, and was renamed the Hoerber & Gastreich Brewery, but just one year later was hte John L. Hoerber Brewery again.
 But in 1865 it was sold.
 As far as I can tell, another John L. Hoerber Brewery was opened in 1864, located at 216/224 West 12th Street, but appears to also have been sold in 1882.
 Then in 1882, yet another brewery was opened at 646/662 Hinman & 22nd Streets, though it 1885 it changed its name again from brewery to the John L. Hoerber Brewing Co., which is stayed until prohibition.
 After prohibition, it reopened as The Hoerber Brewing Co., and remained in business until 1941, when it closed for good.

 hoerber-draught